-Attic believes that the safety and welfare of vulnerable adults is of the utmost importance.
-It is the duty of all our staff & volunteers (where appropriate) to protect each vulnerable adult from abuse and to be alert to the possibility of abuse.
+Attic believes that the safety and welfare of adult at risk is of the utmost importance.
+It is the duty of all our staff & volunteers (where appropriate) to protect each adult at risk from abuse and to be alert to the possibility of abuse.

+The following Policy and procedures have been adopted by the Trustee Board of Attic Theatre Company and are based on:

+- Merton's multi-agency 'No Secrets' policy and procedures.

+- Care Act 2014

+- Protection of Freedoms Act 2012

+- Sexual Offences Act 2003

+- Data Protection Act 1998

+- GDPR 2018

-The following Policy has been adopted by the Trustee Board of Attic Theatre Company and has been based on Merton's multi-agency 'No Secrets' policy and procedures.
-The Trustees nominate the General Manager as the Vulnerable Adult Officer for the Company with day to day responsibility for ensuring that this policy is put into practice.
+The Trustees nominate the General Manager as the Adult at risk Officer for the Company with day to day responsibility for ensuring that this policy is put into practice.
 The policy is reviewed annually on rotation with all other policies.